Director of “All-American” Marching Band Director of Purdue Wind Ensemble Director of String Orchestra

-Jay S. Gephart joined the faculty of Purdue University in the fall of 1995 after having completed 12 years as a public school band director.
-In July 2001, he was promoted to the rank of Associate Professor with tenure, and in 2009 was promoted to Full Professor.
-From 1995-2006, Professor Gephart served as the director for the Purdue Symphony Orchestra.
-He currently serves as Director of the Purdue “All-American” Marching Band and the Purdue Wind Ensemble.
+Jay S. Gephart joined the faculty of Purdue University in the fall of 1995 after completing 12 years as a public school band director.
+In July of 2001, he was promoted to the rank of Associate Professor with tenure and in 2009 was promoted to Full Professor.
+In November, 2006, Professor Gephart was appointed Director of University Bands and currently serves as the Al G. Wright Chair of Purdue Bands and Orchestras.
+He is the director of the Purdue “All-American” Marching Band the Purdue University Wind Ensemble.
+He is also coordinator of the concert band program.
+From 1995-2006, Professor Gephart served as the music director for the Purdue Symphony Orchestra.
+He also serves as Artistic Director for the Kokomo, Indiana Park Band.

-Under his direction, the Purdue Wind Ensemble has shared the stage with some of the nation’s outstanding soloists and have represented Purdue at the Indiana Music Educators Association state convention on two occasions.
-In February 2012, the Purdue Wind Ensemble performed a concert at the national convention of the American Bandmaster’s Association held in Indianapolis.
-His wind ensemble has also performed on the stage at Chicago’s Symphony Center and at the prestigious Carnegie Hall in New York City on two occasions.
+Professor Gephart received a Master of Music Degree in Tuba Performance with High Distinction from Indiana University in 1988 and a Bachelor of Music Education Degree with Distinction from Indiana University in 1983.
+Under his direction, the Purdue Wind Ensemble and Symphony Orchestra have shared the stage with some of the nation’s outstanding soloists and have represented Purdue at the Indiana Music Educators Association state convention on two occasions.
+In February of 2012 the Purdue Wind Ensemble performed a concert at the national convention of the American Bandmaster’s Association, held in Indianapolis.
+Under his direction, the Wind Ensemble has also performed concerts in Chicago’s Symphony Center and in New York’s Carnegie Hall on two occasions.

 Dr. Marion T. “Mo” Trout is an active clinician, adjudicator, trumpet soloist, and guest conductor for jazz bands, concert bands and orchestras throughout the United States.
 He has conducted numerous All-District, Region and Area jazz bands as well as All-State Jazz Bands in Oklahoma and Indiana.
 As a Professor of Music and director of the jazz program at Purdue University since 1997, Dr. Trout directs the Purdue Jazz Band, the American Music Repertory Ensemble, the Jazz Lab Band, and the Concert Jazz Band.
 He also teaches a Jazz Theory Workshop and Jazz History.
 Under his direction the Purdue Jazz Band has collaborated with numerous jazz artists including Bill Watrous, Bob Mintzer, the New York Voices, Tom Harrell, Allen Vizzutti, Eddie Daniels and Eric Marienthal to name only a few.
 Dr. Trout’s Purdue bands have toured throughout the US and Europe and performed at such prestigious venues as the University of North Texas Jazz Festival, the Notre Dame Jazz Festival and the Elmhurst Collegiate Jazz Festival garnering numerous band and soloist awards.
 In three European tours the band has performed at the Montreux, Alpine and North Sea International Jazz Festivals and hosted a study abroad tour to Italy in 2008 and another to Eastern Europe in 2011.
 Dr. Trout received his Bachelor of Music Education from Texas Christian University and both his Master of Music Education degree and Doctor of Musical Arts degree (Trumpet Performance) from the University of North Texas.